jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The open-source community lets us fight back in three ways.
 First, it sets a great example because it entrusts everyone with all available information.
 Second, open-source wants more members, so the community loves to dismantle gates and distribute new tools to regular people.
 And third, since no one owns open-source technology, the people can empower ourselves with levers of power only big institutions used to control.
 Such as call recordings and timesheets.

 Workplaces check your references (which is fair).
-So, wouldn't you like to know if employees work unpaid overtime, are getting harassed, or have "eight different bosses" _before_ you apply to a job?
+So, isn't it okay if we know that employees work unpaid overtime, are getting harassed, or have "eight different bosses" _before_ we apply to a job?

 Distributing the levers of power moves us into the Internet Age.
 It treats people like adults and expects them to act like it.
 And if a person doesn't, well, it's not like they can complain about mistreatment.
 With digital technology, everyone's actions and contributions are recorded.
 This is good.
 Like in a small-town, with open records, people's reputations follow them around.
-Something quite rare in today's urban sprawl world.

 With transparent digital records, a disgruntled person has to reference facts instead of conjecture and emotion.